Accessory Techniques - Cupping & Gua Sha

 Together we will review your medical history, health concerns, and current medications, including a discussion of your main concern and any related areas that may help get a clear picture of your current and past health history.

 Cupping is a therapy that includes heat and suction and typically leaves temporary marks at the cupping site.
 Sterilized cups are used.
-This therapy is frequently used on the back over large muscle areas, although may be applied to other areas of the body.
-Generally cupping can be done stationary or as moving cupping.
-With moving cupping a lotion or liniment is applied to the body and cups are slid along the body's surface.
+This therapy is frequently used on the back over large muscle areas, although it may be applied to other areas of the body.
+Generally, cupping can be done stationary or as moving or gliding cupping.
+With moving cupping, a lotion or liniment is applied to the body, and cups are slid along the body's surface.

 Gua Sha is the process of moving a tool, such as a porcelain spoon, across the muscles and skin.
 Similarly, a lotion or liniment is applied to allow the tool to glide across the surface.
 Sterilized gua sha tools are used.